godotengine/godot-website/collections/_article/introducing-reverse-z.md

 }
 ```

-This reflects the fact that the near plane is now at a clip space z position of 1.0 instead of 0.0.
+This reflects the fact that the near plane is now at a clip space Z position of 1.0 instead of 0.0.
 Other similar cases will arise.
 For example, you may instead be looking at the difference between the depth buffer and your vertex position:

 ```
 float depth_mask = smoothstep(0.1, 0.3, clip_pos.z - depth);